el-puerro/JuliOS/README.md

 # JuliOS

-Version 1.1
+Version 1.2

 ## current issues
-* gpg keys
+* ~~gpg keys~~
-* JuliOS installer too large, reduce file size
+* ~~JuliOS installer too large, reduce file size~~
+*
+* broken konsave installation, only workaround is manually downloading and replacing the correct config until the dev decides to fix it
+  * problem is, this can't be automated within the same installer, because the user has to be logged into KDE at least once after the initial install

 ## what the fuck is JuliOS